pedrobg00/obsidian-statistics-vault/Métodos Numéricos/Resolução de Sistemas Lineares/Método de Eliminação de Gauss.md

     print("Initial augmented matrix:")
     print_matrix(a, b)

 	# Forward Elimination
     for i in range(n):
-# Partial Pivoting: Find the Row with the Largest Value in Column I
+	# Partial Pivoting: Find The Row With The Largest Value In Column I
         max_row = i + max(range(n - i), key=lambda k: abs(a[i + k][i]))
         if abs(a[max_row][i]) < 1e-12:
             raise ValueError("Matrix is singular or nearly singular")

-# Swap Rows if Needed
+		# Swap Rows If Needed
         if max_row != i:
             a[i], a[max_row] = a[max_row], a[i]
             b[i], b[max_row] = b[max_row], b[i]
             print(f"Swapped row {i} with row {max_row}")
             print_matrix(a, b)

-# Eliminate Entries below the Pivot
+		# Eliminate Entries Below The Pivot
         for j in range(i + 1, n):
             factor = a[j][i] / a[i][i]
             for k in range(i, n):